ruchivaishnav27/Create-Me-A-README/README.md

-# ProfessionalREADMEGenerator
+# Create Me A README

 ## Description

-This application allows one to write a README file for any project using Node.js.
+This application allows one to create and write a README file for any project using Node.js.
 No challenges were faced in creating this application.
 In the future, I would like to make this application a little less tedious.

 ## Installation

-To use this application, one must first install Node.js, then they can follow along using this live link:
+To use this application, one must first install Node.js.
+They can then follow along using this link:

 ## Usage